A Museum for Cole Harbour

 The Cole Harbour Rural Heritage Society is a non-profit organization that relies on community support to maintain and operate the Heritage Farm Museum.
 Over the years, with the help of many volunteers and supporters, together with both municipal and provincial governments, this community museum has grown to include a comprehensive collection of local farm, household and personal artifacts; local archival material – including oral history tapes and several hundred photographs; a resource library; heritage plants, and more.
 The museum receives some funding from the N.S.
 Department of Communities, Culture and Heritage through the Museums Assistance Program, and some from the Halifax Regional Municipality.
 The society takes advantage of other grants and special funding which may be available, and receives donations from visitors and supporters.
 The balance of the museum’s operating funds are raised through its own activities and special events.

 The museum is open throughout the year for research, inquiries, and group visits.
 Presentations are available year round for groups of all ages upon advanced request and teachers may arrange class visits, borrow material, or have museum staff come to their school.
 The museum’s Giles House, barns, and outbuildings are open every day between May 15 and October 15, and at other times by appointment.
-Due to COVID-19, we are operating with a reduced schedule, open from Wednesday to Sunday, 10am-4pm.
+The Museum is now closed for the 2020 Season.
+Thank you to all of our loyal supporters, volunteers, and visitors for helping this season come to life.
+Operations will resume in May, 2021.